chrnigi/P5-SMAK/cloud/ansible/README.md

 # Usage
-Ansible vault password goes in .password file that you make yourself, otherwise commands are to be run with --ask-vault-password
+Ansible vault password goes in the .password file, otherwise commands are to be run with --ask-vault-password

 ## First config of server